Lake Alexandrina (New Zealand): Ecology

 The lake catchment is biologically rich, with 45 species of birds, which include the Australasian crested grebe, shoveler and scaup.
-The Australian shoveller is a common bird seen in the lake area, as well as pelicans, black swans and ducks.
+The Australian shoveller is a common bird seen in the lake area, as well as black swans and ducks.
 Six species of waterbirds have been recorded in total.
 Paradise shelducks flock here during the summer season, seeking sanctuary when they become flightless during their moult.
 Freshwater snails Potamopyrgus antipodarum have also been analysed in the basin area.
 For example, studies in 1994 found that there are more male snails in the lake's shallow water than females, and that snails are sicker in shallow water than deep water.

 In December 2021, the Department of Conservation reported that over 60 breeding pairs of Australasian crested grebes had established nests in the first 50 metres of the outlet stream, and urged holidaymakers to keep their distance, to avoid disturbing the birds.